Cashing out - the ultimate risk-off move? Cashing out - the ultimate risk-off move? Cashing out - the ultimate risk-off move?

 Cash in your account

-One way or the other, the amount of cash has increased on your account.
-And that leaves the question of what to do with it.
+So now that you have cash in your account, that leaves the question of what to do with it.
 Of course, you can just leave it there.
-Then you will have no market exposure and you can start investing again once you are convinced that 'the only way is up'.
+Then you will have no market exposure and you can start investing again when you are comfortable re-entering the market.
 But be aware that inflation is eating away the purchasing power of your cash!

-Another possibility is to invest your cash in a money market fund that gives (some) return on your investment, although these can also face negative returns depending on the financial outlook and the currency it is denoted in.
+Another possibility is to invest your cash in a money market fund that provides (some) return on your investment, although these can also have negative returns depending on the financial outlook and the currency it is denoted in.

 Wrap up